mikesmithgh/kitty-scrollback.nvim/README.md

 | `--nvim-args`    | All arguments after this flag are passed to the Neovim instance that displays the scrollback buffer.
 This must be the last of the `kitty-scrollback.nvim` Kitten arguments that are configured.
 Otherwise, you may unintentionally send the wrong arguments to Neovim.
 The default arguments passed to Neovim are `--clean --noplugin -n`.
 This flag removes those options. |
 | `--env`          | Environment variable that is passed to the Neovim instance that displays the scrollback buffer.
 Format is `--env var_name=var_value`.
 You may specify multiple config files that will merge all configuration options.
 Useful for setting `NVIM_APPNAME`                                                                                                                    |
 | `--cwd`          | The current working directory of the Neovim instance that displays the scrollback buffer.                                                                                                                                                                                                                                                                                   |

+> [!NOTE]\
+> The [Advanced Configuration Examples](https://github.com/mikesmithgh/kitty-scrollback.nvim/wiki/Advanced-Configuration-Examples) section of the Wiki provides
+> detailed demos of each configuration option.

 ### `kitty-scrollback.nvim` configuration file